User Tools

 Setting up a Print Server

-First things first: A print server is a Member server.
+First things first: A print server is a member server.

-# Printing options in [global] section of smb.conf
+# Printing options in [global]

 printing = CUPS